brazilian-utils/brutils-python/README_EN.md

 Args:

-- tin (str): The TIN to be validated, a string of 8 to 11 digits (numbers).
+- tin (str): The TIN (NIF) to be validated, a string starting with a letter, followed by 8 numbers and a check digit.

 Returns: